 By restricting its powers, unwelcomed inflammation is effectively averted.

-The flavonoid content found in different tea variations play a vital role in offering anti-inflammatory benefits.
+The flavonoid content found in different tea variations plays a vital role in offering anti-inflammatory benefits.
 More specifically, green tea, white tea, and oolong tea are the best choices to aid in reducing symptoms of arthritis.

-The chemical composition found in these teas are almost identical, with the catechins element responsible for the anti-inflammatory effects.
+The chemical composition found in these teas is almost identical, with the catechins element responsible for the anti-inflammatory effects.
 More importantly, tea is suitable to be consumed on a daily basis with no negative side effects, in the long run, thus cementing its position as one of the best anti-inflammatory foods.

 Scientific studies, such as the one conducted by the University of Busan in the Republic of Korea, have always maintained that foods with high levels of omega-3 fatty acids can help to fight off inflammation.
 Out of the list of foods that are known for their omega-3 fatty acids profile, salmon emerges as the best candidate.